Kong/kong/CONTRIBUTING.md

 or the maintainers of this project:

 - Our public forum, [Kong Nation](https://discuss.konghq.com), is great for asking questions, giving advice, and staying up-to-date with the latest announcements.
 Kong Nation is frequented by Kong maintainers.
-- Two chat channels are used by the community, but are rarely visited by Kong
+- Two chat channels are used by the community but are rarely visited by Kong
   maintainers:
   - [Gitter](https://gitter.im/Kong/kong)
   - IRC, registered on freenode as